-We provide a residential environment along with holistic programs aimed to end drug-related recidivism and relapse for women.
+We provide holistic programs aimed to end drug-related recidivism and relapse for women.
 These programs have a focus on mental wellness and help enhance the lives of their female participants, including those that return from a Jail/Prison treatment program.

 In the spring of 2012, a grandmotherly woman approached Ruth Hardin, former director of the Beacon of Life Women's Shelter, with a request.
 She wanted to create a housing community in Iowa for women rebuilding their lives after drug addictions or incarceration.
 Ruth was so touched by this request that she passed it along to others, including: a retired educator, a retired insurance professional, an assistant manager at HyVee, a photographer, an attorney, a retired cytotechnologist, and a retired law enforcement officer.

 They were so inspired by her request that by the end of July 2012 a non-profit was registered, the federal 501(c) (3) tax exempt process had been launched, and an initial meeting had been held to form a non-profit board.